Difference Between Shares and Debentures

 3. Repayment

-Normally, the amount of shares is not returned during the life of the company, while the debentures are issued for a specified period and the amount of debentures is returned after that period.
+Normally, the amount of shares is not returned during the life of the company, while the debentures are issued for a specified period, and the amount is returned after that period.
 However, according to sec.
 68,69 and 70 of The Companies Act, 2013 regulates the companies to buy back its own shares from the market, particularly, when the price of its share in the market is lower than the book value.

 4. Voting Rights